NodeCanvas comes with various Tasks that allow you to make use of existing code and components on game objects, that are well worth mentioning.

 using NodeCanvas.Framework; public class Example : MonoBehaviour { public Status SomeAction(string text){ Debug.Log(text); return Status.Success; } } |

-This Action will allow you to Get a property from any of the selected Agent’s components and store that property as a blackboard variable.
+This Action will allow you to Get a property from any of the selected Agent’s components and store that property to a blackboard variable.

 This Action will allow you to set a property on any of the selected Agent’s Components.

-This Action will allow you to Get a field from script on the Agent and store it as blackboard variable.
+This Action will allow you to Get a field from script on the Agent and store it to a blackboard variable.

-This Condition will allow you to call a boolean function with no parameters and check it directly against a value
+This Condition will allow you to call a non-void function with up to six parameters and check it directly against a given value.

-This Condition will allow you to check a boolean property directly against a value, saving you from having to first Get it and then Check it.
+This Condition will allow you to check any property against a given value, saving you from having to first Get it and then Check it.

-This Condition can be used to subscribe to an event of EventHandler type or custom handler with 0 arguments and return type of void.
-As soon as the event is raised, this condition will return true for that specific frame.
+This Condition can be used to subscribe to an event of System.Action type or custom handler with 0 arguments and return type of void.
+As soon as the event is raised, this condition will return true for one frame.